roobottom/portfolio/source/about.md

 ### Building things

-I believe I find delight in the flow-state achieved when building things.
+I find delight in the flow-state achieved when building things.
 I value roles that enable me to create as well as lead.

 ### Automation

 I believe in creating systems to minimise grunt-work.
 I value the freedom to build these systems where they don't exist.

+Case in point is the (extremely fast) [flat-file publishing system](#) I built to run this site.

 ### Learning